IbnAzeez/alx-system_engineering-devops/0x00-shell_basics/README.md

 6-firstdirectory Create a script that creates a directory named my_first_directory in the /tmp/ directory.
-7-movethatfile script Move file from /tmp/ to another directory 8-firstdelete script Deletes the file betty
+7-movethatfile script Move file from /tmp/ to another directory 8-firstdelete script Deletes the file betty 9-firstdirdeletion Delete the directory my_first_directory in /tmp directory.